MaxSRodenkirchen/CrossDocu_Main/content/Talk with Carl about Navigation Interfaces.md

   - About-this-Digital-Garden
   - Alternative-Interfaces
 ---
-Via video-call I showed Carl the current version of this web-documentation and we discussed the navigation and generell thoughts about interfaces for non-linear systems.
+Via video-call I showed Carl Vitting the current version of this web-documentation and we discussed the navigation and generell thoughts about interfaces for non-linear systems.

 - Does the interface need to fit the underlying system?
 Folders in an non-linear system feel wrong
 - Aren't tags used as categories just another way of creating folders but in a non-exclusive way?
 They serve the same purpose in giving us the feeling of the structure.
 The feeling all our thoughts are safe in one place.